AvlasenkoPetr/rsschool-cv/cv.md

 I've been learning it since i was 6 but in last few years my practice was limited to watching american late shows on youtube.

-Right now my english skills is between B1 and B2 levels.
+My knowledge of english is now between B1 and B2 levels.

 (at least StreamLine online tests say so)